pdfernhout/Twirlip2/README.md

 * DONE Have Node.js host a webapp that displays "Hello World" or similar [without Mithril]
 * DONE Verify the results of the hello world display as a test
 * DONE Make initial decision about file format for backend
-* Create code to store immutable data in file system
+* DEFER Create code to store immutable data in file system
-* Create initial unit test for server that then stores and retrieves immutable data from the local file system
+* DEFER Create initial unit test for server that then stores and retrieves immutable data from the local file system
 * BACKLOG Hooking up tests and build script to a continuous integration build server (would be nice, but that CI part is probably not gonna happen this week by me)

-### Monday
+### Monday and Tuesday (extra two days unplanned) 2015-12-14 to 2015-12-15

+* DONE Create code to store immutable data in a memory store for testing
+* DONE Create initial unit test for server that then stores and retrieves immutable data from the memory store
+* DONE Write emails hoping to recruit support from other groups
+* DONE Review some discussions of messaging and immutable storage on the web
+* DONE Create a design document about the immutable storage needs
+* DONE Create a design document about the high-level comprehensive processing needs
+* DONE Deal with immediate consequences of 2011 MacbookPro laptop failing by setting up new Eclipse install

+Note: The data storage has proved to be a big stumbling block delaying everything as it stretches into Wednesday.
+Of course, I like that data storage part, so no big surprise I'll pay extra attention to it. :-) Here are notes for [a sharding storage design](design/data-storage-design.md) and [processing overview](design/data-processing-overview).
+Also, I thought of doing testing with a memory-based store, so the initial focus has been on that as a test-supporting component rather than disk storage, and there is a good unit test for that.
+I am deferring storing data to the file system until the PIs are worked out better during the next day or two; permanent storage is not even needed for a demo I realize.
+Distractive email sending and some technical issues with a failed laptop have also slowed progress.
+Still hoping to catch up to the schedule as far as what day to be able to send an email by Thursday, but unlikely.
+So, I'm adjusting the schedule by two days.
+Sorry about the slippage; as I said at the beginning, this was an ambitious schedule (and beyond what I should be doing myself anyway).
+On the plus side, mocha unit testing is working out well and I'm glad I put the time up-front into settign that up.

+### Wednesday (was originally Monday) 2015-12-16

 User stories: